This page is a WIP and is outdated!

 Thronebutt Features - Profile

 The right top will display a Badges section.
-There are a total of 3 badges with 2 normally attainable.
+There are 3 badges with 2 being normally attainable.

 Records features the player's best achievements.

-Next is the graphs section, which features more in-depth stats about a specific player not seen anywhere else.
+Next is the graphs section, which gives more in-depth overview of a players stats.

 Tracker is a tab only viewable to the player's own self if logged in.
-It serves as a tracker for vanilla runs, which doesn't effect anything else on the site but is more of a personal tool.
+It serves as a tracker for vanilla runs, which doesn't effect anything else on the site but more of a personal tool.
+Any runs that are over 60 kills will be logged here if the Stream Key is on and display the date, kills, area and character.
+While Thronebutt is broken do not enable Stream Key as it has been known to cause crashes on some versions.
+Secret areas on this tracker would show their areas from the code, such as Pizza Sewers showing 102-1 as the death area rather than 2-?.

 Thronebutt's Bugs